mroonga/mroonga/doc/source/tutorial/storage.rst

 .. note::

-   In version 1.0.0 or before, mroonga used a special column named ``_score`` to get search score.
+   In version 1.0.0 or before, Mroonga used a special column named ``_score`` to get search score.
 From version 1.0.0, it follows MySQL's standard way to get search score.

 We often want to display more relevant results first in full text search.
 We use search score in such case.